avantonder/assembleBAC/README.md

 ## Feedback

-If you have any issues, questions or suggestions for improving bovisanalyzer, please submit them to the [Issue Tracker](https://github.com/avantonder/assembleBAC/issues).
+If you have any issues, questions or suggestions for improving assembleBAC, please submit them to the [Issue Tracker](https://github.com/avantonder/assembleBAC/issues).

 ## Citations

-If you use the avantonder/bovisanalyzer pipeline, please cite it using the following doi: ZENODO_DOI
+If you use the avantonder/assembleBAC pipeline, please cite it using the following doi: ZENODO_DOI

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.